MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 To build this application we'll follow these steps:

-- Collecting the data
+- Collecting and scraping customer reviews data
-- Training a sentiment classifier
+- Training a sentiment classifier using this data
-- Building the web app
+- Building a web app using Dash
 - Setting a REST API and a database
 - Dockerizing the app
 - Deploying to AWS